okajasto/space-tyckiting/README.md

-# space-tyckiting
+# Space Tyckiting

-Space Tyckiting challenge
+The actual challenge will be released in this repository on 16th of January.